Murder of Dee Dee Blanchard: Move to Springfield

 Many people who met Gypsy-Rose were charmed by her.
-Her 5 ft height, (Note: The Missouri Department of Corrections lists her as one inch shorter, or 148 cm, and weighing 100 lb) nearly toothless mouth, large glasses, and high, childlike voice reinforced the perception that she had all the problems her mother claimed she did.
-Dee Dee regularly shaved Gypsy's head to mimic the hairless appearance of a chemotherapy patient, allegedly telling her daughter that since her medication would eventually cause her hair to fall out, it was best to shave it in advance; Gypsy often wore wigs or hats to cover her baldness.
-When they left the house, Dee Dee often took an oxygen tank and feeding tube with them; Gypsy-Rose was fed the children's liquid nutrition supplement PediaSure well into her 20s.
+Her 5 ft height, (Note: The Missouri Department of Corrections lists her as one inch shorter, or 148 cm, and weighing 100 lb) nearly toothless mouth, large glasses, and high, childlike voice reinforced the perception that she had the medical problems her mother described.
+Dee Dee regularly shaved Gypsy's head to mimic the appearance of a chemotherapy patient, allegedly telling her that medication would eventually cause her hair to fall out and that shaving it in advance was easier.
+Gypsy often wore wigs or hats to cover her baldness.
+When they left the house, Dee Dee frequently brought an oxygen tank and feeding tube, and Gypsy was fed the children's liquid nutrition supplement PediaSure well into her twenties.

-Dee Dee used physical abuse to control Gypsy, always holding her hand in the presence of others.
-When she said something that suggested she was not genuinely sick or seemed beyond her purported mental capacity, she recalls that her mother would squeeze her hand very tightly.
-When the two were alone, Dee Dee struck her with her open hands or a coat hanger.

-Medical interventions continued; Dee Dee had some of Gypsy's saliva glands treated with Botox, then extracted altogether, to control her purported drooling.
-Gypsy-Rose later claimed her mother induced drooling by using a topical anesthetic to numb her gums before doctor visits.
-The lack of salivary glands coupled with side effects of the anti-seizure medication she was given caused her already few teeth to decay to the point that the majority of her front teeth were extracted and replaced with a bridge.
-Tubes were implanted in her ears to control her myriad purported ear infections.
+Medical interventions continued.
+Dee Dee had some of Gypsy's saliva glands treated with Botox and later removed entirely to address her purported drooling.
+Gypsy later claimed that Dee Dee induced drooling by applying a topical anesthetic to numb her gums before doctor visits.
+Tubes were implanted in Gypsy's ears to treat her many purported ear infections.

-Gypsy later said in her memoir, The Prison Confessions of Gypsy-Rose, that she suffered from a pain pill addiction from the age of 16.
+In her memoir, The Prison Confessions of Gypsy‑Rose, Gypsy wrote that she developed an addiction to pain medication beginning at age sixteen.